Okuhle2022/Digital-Portfolio/README.md

 I am now more able to attend networking events without hesitation, to present mystelf in a proffectional manner, and to be able to keep in touch with people with whom I share the same ICT carrer goals and thus create meaningful relationships.

->Below is the Evidence for Proffessional Networking

   ![h](ProfessionalNetworkingEv.png)

+ >Above is the Evidence for Proffessional Networking

 ## Workplace Etiquette
 As part of the **Workplace etiquette** course, I have to learn to keep professionalism, respect, and proper behavior in the work environment.
 The target of this assignment was to acquire appropriate work conduct, communication patternes, and company values that lead to a pleasant and efficient atmosphere.